-Cleaning the grout between the tiles doesn’t seem too complex.
+Cleaning the grout between the tiles doesn’t seem too hard.
 Just rinse, scrub, and dry, right?
-Actually, the process is not that simple.
-In fact, many of the DIY grout cleaning methods we hear of may actually damage the surface.
-We’ll analyze some of these methods and explain why they’re ineffective and potentially damaging.
+Actually, the process isn’t that simple.
+In fact, many of the DIY grout cleaning methods we hear of may do more harm than good.
+We’ll look at some of these methods and discuss why they’re ineffective and potentially damaging.

 Scrubbing Doesn’t Work

-Many homeowners believe they’re giving the grout a good cleaning by scrubbing endlessly.
-Common tools include a discarded toothbrush and even motorized scrubbers.
-The scrubbing doesn’t clean the grout; all you’re doing is moving dirt over the pores without fully extracting it.
-You need to clean the grout at the pore level; otherwise, it will remain dingy.
+Many homeowners believe they’re giving the grout a good cleaning by scrubbing non-stop.
+Common tools include an old toothbrush and motorized scrubbers.
+The scrubbing doesn’t clean the grout; all it does is move dirt over the pores without fully extracting it.
+You need to clean the grout at the pore level below the surface; otherwise, the grout remains dingy.
 Cleaning the grout deep into the pore requires steam extraction technology.

 DIY Power Tools

 We have seen some crazy homemade scrubbers where DIYers attach scrubbers to the end of a power drill.
-They believe the high-velocity spinning will really do the trick.
-Unfortunately, the spinning motion still does not reach the pores.
-In addition, the high-speed rotation may cause scratches, especially if the brush contains firm bristles.
+They believe the high-velocity spinning will do the trick.
+Unfortunately, the spinning motion still fails to reach the pores.
+On top of that, the high-speed rotation may cause scratches and cracks, especially if the brush contains firm bristles.

-Modifying power tools is also potentially dangerous.
-Never use power tools for other than their intended purpose.
+Power tools are not meant to be modified.
+Never use power tools other than for their intended purpose.

-Homeowners may also try to concoct their own detergent.
-A common cleaner is a simple mix of vinegar and baking soda.
-The vinegar is especially bad due to its high acidity.
-The acid will corrode the surface and reduce the grout’s lifespan.
-The baking soda doesn’t do much either, other than produce foam when mixed with the vinegar.
+Homeowners may also try to concoct their own homemade cleaning brew.
+A common cleaner is a mix of white vinegar and baking soda.
+The vinegar is especially bad due to its low pH balance.
+The acid will corrode the surface and lower the grout’s lifespan.
+The baking soda doesn’t do much either; all it does is produce foam when mixed with the vinegar.

-Grout cleaning isn’t merely grunt work; it involves a very intricate process.
-We recommend tile cleaning as part of a bigger home spring cleaning that also involves carpet servicing and upholstery cleaning.
-Avoid DIY grout cleaning and call Rick’s Family Carpet Care instead.
+Grout cleaning can’t be accomplished through sheer grunt work; it involves a very intricate process.
+We recommend tile cleaning as part of a bigger home spring cleaning that also includes carpet servicing and upholstery cleaning.
+Forget about DIY grout cleaning and call Rick’s Family Carpet Care instead.

 Professional Grout Cleaning